jelledevleeschouwer/6LoWPAN_log/README.md

 succeed.
 BUT, we *also* give the original ```pico_frame``` a fragmentation-ID and keep some fragmentation state for that frame.
 So we can identify the frame later on.
-Because what we do then is indicate to the stack that the transmission *failed* by returning an error.
-The stack will then instead of discarding the frame, which happens on succes, keep the frame in the device-queue.
-When the frame is retried, we can look for the ID in the fragmentation-state tree and immediatelly send the next fragment without having to compress again, since the compression happens straight in ```pico_frame```.
+Because what we do then is indicate to the stack that the transmission *semi-failed* by returning 0.
+This indicates dat we indeed did not sent the entire frame.
+The stack will then instead of discarding the frame (which happens on succes) keep the frame in the device's outgoing frame-queue.
+When the frame is retried, we can look for the ID in the fragmentation-state tree and immediatelly send the next fragment without having to compress again, since the compression happens straight in ```pico_frame``` itself.

 What with meshing now?
 Well, if we use link-layer meshing, we just prepend some dispatch headers before the buffer in the IEEE802.15.4-layer.
 If the frame